Republic of Moldova – a surprising country

-Besides very beautiful and amazing places, Moldova has another potential to be proud of: its authentic wineries, spread all over the country.
-If you will visit Moldova, you will see that almost each household has his own small vineyard, where the wine is prepared carefully and stored in cellars, or sold to big wineries, in order to gain money for their families.
+Besides exquisite and amazing places, Moldova has another potential to be proud of: its authentic wineries spread all over the country.
+If you will visit Moldova, you see that almost every household has his own small vineyard, where the wine is prepared carefully and stored in cellars, or sold to big wineries, to gain money for their families.

 “Wine has been a part of civilized life for some seven thousand years.
 It is the only beverage that feeds the body, soul and spirit of man and at the same time stimulates the mind…” – Robert Mondavi

 As a wine country well known internationally, the Republic of Moldova is known for its underground cellars and towns, where they produce different types of white wine, red wine and sparkling wine, and it is also part of the 10 big wine producers in the world, included in the cultural-touristic route of the European community.

 There are 142 wineries all over the country, and 23 of them can be visited by tourists, where they can learn about the production processes, see how bottling is made, and of course, taste the final product (together with traditional cheese, pastries, olives or cheese pies).

 Included also in the Guinness Book of Records, “Milestii Mici” Wine Complex, located at 20 km south from Chisinau, it is the oldest place of storage for the wines produced in Moldova, and has also the biggest wine collection in Europe, with over 1,5 millions of collection bottles.